woman going through eviction thinking about title pawns in Georgia

 3. Consult The Georgia Landlord Tenant Handbook

 There aren't many laws regulating eviction activities in the state.
 But you can use the Georgia Landlord Tenant Handbook to challenge your case.
-It's published by the State of Georgia and gives you a lot of advice on commonly-asked questions.
+It's published by the State of Georgia and gives you a lot of advice on commonly asked questions.

 What Is A Car Title Pawn?

-The process can be over and done with in as little as half an hour, and you can even gain approval if you have bad credit!
+The process can be over and done within as little as half an hour, and you can even gain approval if you have bad credit!

 Follow the steps below to get a car title pawn with Georgia Auto Pawn, Inc.: